 Ana Moreno is psychotherapist working in South Miami, Florida and Co-Founder of Family Recovery Specialists, a program that provides addiction treatment and consulting services.
 She had been working in the field of substance abuse for over 11 years in a hospital based program where she served as a senior adolescent counselor and supervisor of the program.
 Ana has worked extensively with adolescents, young adults, and family members who have been affected by the disease of alcohol and drug addiction.
 Ms. Moreno also has vast experience in working with the parents of addicted teenagers and young adults.
 Ms. Moreno earned her undergraduate degree in Psychology from Florida International University and her Master’s degree in Mental Health Counseling from St. Thomas University.
-She is a Licensed Mental Health Counselor and a Qualified Clinical Supervisor in the state of Florida.
+She is a Licensed Mental Health Counselor, Certified Addiction Professional and a Qualified Clinical Supervisor in the state of Florida.
 Ms. Moreno is a frequent speaker at public and private middle and high schools.
 Ms. Moreno has been an expert guest on radio and television dealing with the topics of adolescent substance abuse and addiction.
 Ana has vast experience working with families from diverse, multicultural backgrounds and often travels to Latin America to provide education to professionals, community organizations and parent groups.
 She is a member in good standing of the American Counseling Association (ACA).

 Ms. Moreno contributed to a study titled Synthetic Cannabinoid Use: A Case Series of Adolescents.
 This article was published in the Journal of Adolescent Health in October of 2011.
 To read the article please click:

 Ms. Moreno was interviewed by WSVN in a news story about the dangers in our own homes.
 There has been an increase in the abuse of prescription medications and over the counter medications by teens and young adults.
 To learn more please click:

 Parents dreams for the children is for them to accomplish more than they did.
 What happens if your child is struggling in school?
 What can a parent do to help their teenagers complete their high school education?
 Here are some tips: